29th Oct 2019

 Intrinsically safe, ATEX-approved radios are manufactured to very stringent requirements to reduce or eliminate the risk of generating even the tiniest spark.
 They must also limit the heat produced by the device.
 From the radio-casing to the batteries they use, everything is constructed with safety in mind.

 Not all two-way radios meet ATEX standards, though many leading manufacturers have ATEX-approved radios in their range, including Motorola, Hytera and Icom.
 ATEX digital radios usually contain many of the enhanced features you’d expect from a professional radio system, and they'll usually include a number of safety features, such as Man Down, Lone Worker, Transmit Interrupt and an Emergency button.

 Environments that may require ATEX radios

-There are many situations in which radios are critical to effective operations, yet standard two way radios could make a hazardous environment even more dangerous.
+There are many situations where radios are critical to effective operations, yet standard two-way radios could make a hazardous environment even more dangerous.

 - Emergency scenes attended by fire, ambulance and police services